Germany to give single AstraZeneca vaccine dose to COVID-19 patients

-BERLIN, March 4 (Reuters) - Germany’s vaccine commission said on Thursday that people who have recovered from COVID-19 should receive a single dose of the vaccine from AstraZeneca , a decision that would make it possible to stretch scarce supply.
+BERLIN (Reuters) - Germany’s vaccine commission said on Thursday that people who have recovered from COVID-19 should receive a single dose of the vaccine from AstraZeneca, a decision that would make it possible to stretch scarce supply.

 Our Standards: The Thomson Reuters Trust Principles.